John Arcand: Life

 Jean Baptiste Arcand was born to a long line of musicians which can be traced back nine generations.
 His family roots come from the Métis communities of Red River and Batoche, Saskatchewan.
 Mr. Arcand was one of 14 children born to parents Victor Arcand and Emma Loyie of Debden, Saskatchewan.
 He grew up in an environment with dancing and fiddle music, starting to play fiddle at age six.
-While neither John's father or grandfather composed music, they played traditional Métis Red River tunes such as jigs and reels for dancing.
+While neither John's father or grandfather composed music, they played traditional Métis tunes such as jigs and reels for dancing.
 By the age of 12, John was playing for dances in people's homes or at school.
 During that time, John remembers, "My first fiddle was too long for me, and it only had two strings on it!"
-John became active as well playing for Red River jiggers, square dancers, round dancers and dance groups.
-Much of John's childhood was spent working on his family’s farm, chopping wood and milking cows.
+John became active as well playing for jiggers, square dancers, round dancers and dance groups.
+Much of John's childhood was spent working on his family's farm, chopping wood and milking cows.
 He began working in logging camps at 16, which helped to pay for his first fiddle.